Frequently asked questions

 The gauge operates much like a consumption gauge (e.g. an oil pressure gauge in a car).
 See the question ‘Does the gauge read the exact level of gas in the gas cylinder?’ for more information.

 You may notice that in colder temperatures (below 0°C/32°F), an EFV (GasStop) may shut-off more readily when used with higher demand appliances and/or on longer length pipework.
-For optimum results try where possible to use your LPG system above 0°C/32°F.
+For optimum results, try orientating your GasStop so that the gauge is facing the sky.

-GasStop offers up to 5 metres of protection against major leaks (8mm hose/pipe diameter) with an outlet pressure of 6 to 8 bar from your cylinder.
+No. GasStop offers up to 6 metres of protection against major leaks (8mm hose/pipe diameter) with an outlet pressure of 6 to 8 bar from your cylinder.

 No. GasStop requires several pumps of the gauge to ensure adequate priming.